-- 1. Facilities that incinerate sewage sludge. - 2.
+- 1. Facilities that incinerate sewage sludge.
+Facilities/operations that incinerate part or all of it's sewage sludge must apply for an individual permit. - 2.
 The generation, treatment and/or the use/disposal of sewage sludge that are likely to adversely affect a threatened or endangered species listed under section 4 of the Endangered Species Act or its designated critical habitat. - 3.
-The generation, treatment and/or the use/disposal of sewage sludge with unconsidered adverse effects on properties listed or eligible for listing on the national Register of Historic Places under the National Historic Preservation Act.

-4. Sewage sludge generation, treatment, and/or use/disposal that occurs outside the area covered by this permit are not eligible for coverage under this permit.
+The generation, treatment and/or the use/disposal of sewage sludge with unconsidered adverse effects on properties listed or eligible for listing on the national Register of Historic Places under the National Historic Preservation Act. - 4.
+Sewage sludge generation, treatment, and/or use/disposal that occurs outside the area covered by this permit are not eligible for coverage under this permit.
 Those activities must be covered by an individual permit or a general permit that covers that area.